 North House has been called a living lab to be used to continually test the limits of performance of systems and materials, investigating new and innovative technologies, and to develop a set of responsible parameters for the design of homes in the natural and urban landscapes.
 In this light, the sense of North House as a deliberate human habitat, in all its unique physical and esoteric attributes, can only be fully experienced and sensed in a full-time residency.
 Our hope is that that novel sensibility will give rise to some element of the creative process.
 Along with this benefit, North House residency also presents an opportunity to explore the human experience in an urban-nature interface.

-For the first three years the writer is selected and invited by the organizing committee.
-Given the limited availability of this opportunity (one 2 month slot is available each year) unsolicited applications for the residency will not be accepted.
-In 2017, the committee will offer an Open Call for Writers, reserving the right to solicit select writers.
-Invited writers are requested to submit a short text on why they are interested in southern Ontario, ecology, the rare site, and North House.
-Every effort will be made to engage writers from diverse backgrounds.
+For the first three years the writer was selected and invited by the organizing committee.
+Given the limited availability of this opportunity (one 2 month slot is available each year) unsolicited applications for the residency were not accepted.
+In 2017, the committee offered an Open Call for Writers, reserving the right to solicit select writers.
+Invited writers were requested to submit a short text on why they are interested in southern Ontario, ecology, the rare site, and North House.
+Since 2018 the residency has focused on inviting Indigenous artists.

 These residencies offer participants the ability to delve into their work two complementary ways: as part of the research environment of rare Charitable Research Reserve and as a solitary retreat for focused work.
-We hope that visiting writers will contribute significantly to culture and the arts in the tri-city area, Ontario, and Canada.
-Writers are invited to the Eastern Comma Writer-in-Residence program for two months at a time.
+We hope that visiting artists will contribute significantly to culture and the arts in the tri-city area, Ontario, and Canada.
+Artists are invited to the Eastern Comma Artist-in-Residence program for two months at a time.
 They are expected to participate in public events connected to rare.
-SOME EXAMPLES MIGHT BE: giving guest lectures, hosting other guest writers, holding readings, and/or writing articles for newspapers or magazines.
-Participating writers are expected to be present on site for two months without any major absences of more than 4 or 5 days.
+SOME EXAMPLES MIGHT BE: giving guest lectures, hosting other guest artists, holding readings or workshops, and/or writing articles for newspapers or magazines.
+Participating artists are expected to be present on site for two months without any major absences of more than 4 or 5 days.